alzahraamohy/ICPC-Assiut-Sheet-New-Comers/README.md

 # ICPC-Assiut-Sheet-New-Comers
-A repository to solve the sheet problems
+A repository to solve the sheet problems using c++.